 Secondary Packaging Material

 Secondary packaging material does not come in direct contact with the pharma product.
-It is used on a product that is packed with primary packaging material.
+It is used to pack product that is packed with primary packaging material.
 The main purpose of secondary packaging material is to hold the primary packed product units together.
-Since the product does not come in direct contact with secondary packaging material, the packaging material can be safely removed without disturbing the packed finished form.

 Examples of secondary packaging material include cardboard boxes and cartons.